 However, assigning chores and them actually getting done are two different things.
-Sometimes it can seem easier just for us to do the kids chores to get it out of the way instead of constantly having to remind them to do it.
-But, with everything else going on between working, playing teacher, and puppy training, you’ll easily find yourself burned out.
+Sometimes it can seem easier just for us to do the kid’s chores to get them out of the way instead of constantly having to remind them to do them.
+But, with everything else going on between working, your own chores, making meals, and entertaining the dog, you’ll easily find yourself burned out.

 So, I highly suggest giving the kids chores and making sure they’re the ones doing them.
 For example, you can invest in a cheap fridge chore chart and write out everyone’s responsibilities.
 Younger children can manage tasks such as making sure toys go in the toy box and clothes in the laundry while older kids can handle tasks such as vacuuming, laundry, and dishes.